Should I buy or rent real estate? A Canadian’s guide

 Moving costs - renting vs buying

 Moving house can be a significant expense, not to mention a stressful and time consuming endeavor.
 While most of the costs involved with moving are similar whether you're moving to a newly purchased property or a rental, there are some important differences.
 While not actually a moving cost, renters will need to pay fees if they break their lease early.
-It's also important to make sure that your rental payments are up to date and the property is clean in order to keep your rental deposit.
+It's also important to make sure that your rental payments are up to date and the property is clean in order to keep your rental security deposit.
 If you're moving into a rental property, you will need money to pay for the bond and set up utilities.
+You will also need to pay a renter’s insurance.

 When you're moving into a home that you've just bought, many of the moving expenses will be the same.
 While you still have to pay the moving and the utility companies, there will be no obligation to pay any deposit.
 While this is great news, the cost of four weeks bond will more than be offset by closing fees, taxes, insurance, house inspection fees, and other costs associated with a new home.
 Make no mistake, moving into a newly purchased home will always be significantly more expensive than moving into a rental.